-Some specific forms of CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting or pickpocketing.
-They can also be forced or manipulated into committing vehicle crime or threatening/committing serious violence to others.
+132. Some specific forms of CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting or pickpocketing.
+They

-We recognise that this type of exploitation can trap children as perpetrators can threaten victims (and their families) with violence, or entrap and coerce them into debt.
+133. We recognise that this type of exploitation can trap children as perpetrators can threaten victims (and their families) with violence or entrap and coerce them into debt.
 They may be coerced into carrying weapons such as knives or begin to carry a knife for a sense of protection from harm from others.
 As children involved in criminal exploitation often commit crimes themselves, their vulnerability as victims is not always recognised by adults and professionals, (particularly older children), and they are not treated as victims despite the harm they have experienced.
 They may still have been criminally exploited even if the activity appears to be something they have agreed or consented to.